Can I open a CD for my child?

 Whether or not CDs are a good choice to help your child save depends on many things.

 If your child was just born, you might be better served putting UTMA funds in riskier investments, like stocks, so that the account can grow more quickly.
-If your child is a teenager you might want to use a CD so that they’ll know exactly how much money they’ll be getting, without worrying about the market dropping.
+If your child is a teenager, you might want to use a CD so that they’ll know exactly how much money they’ll be getting, without worrying about market volatility.

 Another thing to consider is what you hope your child will do with the money.
 If you just want to give them a leg-up as they get started in life, you can invest the funds in a more volatile asset.

-If you want them to use it for something specific like paying for a year of college or making a down payment on a house, something like a CD will make it easier to know what the account’s balance will be when the child gains control of the account.
-That makes it easier to predict how much you’ll need to contribute.
+If you want them to use it for something specific, like paying for a year of college or making a down payment on a house, something like a CD will make it easier to know what the account’s balance will be when the child gains control of the account.
+CD earnings can be used for these major expenses, and that makes it easier to predict how much you’ll need to contribute.

 Conclusion